Back to Continuing Education

 WHAT IS THE KANSAS LIBRARY CONFERENCE?

 This is a statewide conference sponsored annually each spring by the Kansas Library Association.
 It lasts 2½ days, although you can attend any one day if you wish.
 Programs especially designed for trustees and Friends members are scheduled on one day (normally the Wednesday of the conference).
 There are a wide variety of short (1-2 hour) programs on all sorts of library-related topics to choose from during each time slot.
 There is also at least one keynote session with a speaker, business meetings of KLA roundtables and sections, an exhibit hall with vendors displaying books, materials, equipment, etc., and several entertainment or meal events with speakers (not included in the general registration cost).
-SEKLS recognizes the Kansas Library Conference as a very important continuing education event and makes several $150 grants available annually for SEKLS librarians to attend the conference.
-If needed for the allocation, you library can receive up to 7 non-SEKLS Continuing Education credits for sessions attended at Conference.
+SEKLS recognizes the Kansas Library Conference as a very important continuing education event and makes several $250 grants available annually for SEKLS librarians to attend the conference.
+If needed for the allocation, your library can receive up to 7 non-SEKLS Continuing Education credits for sessions attended at Conference.
 Send the Consultant proof of attendance and the titles of the sessions attended to receive this credit.
-Sessions attended at the Library Conference can also be counted toward the State Library’s certification programs.

 Proof of attendance can be a photocopy of your name badge, a photocopy of your registration form, or a photocopy of the cover of the program.
 Each one hour training session (as opposed to a luncheon) can be counted as 1 hour of CE.

 WHAT MAY GENERAL CONTINUING EDUCATION GRANTS BE USED FOR?